HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 {{ figure_markup(
   image="uncompressed-first-third-party.png",
   caption="Uncompressed resources for first party vs third party.", description="Bar chart showing the percent of the uncompressed resources for first party vs third party.
-90% of uncompressed third party JS resources are < 5 KB, and uncompressed first-party resources less than 10kb are only 8%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTpHzC_cMZYj2VLzQ4ODK3uvZkNBXtwdAZriZaBwjLjUM1SGwwmJs9rv8T6OtNdXox29PQ34CasUUwc/pubchart?oid=1043138204&format=interactive", sheets_gid="1942216454", sql_file="compression_none_by_bytes.sql"
+90% of uncompressed third party JavaScript resources are < 5 KB, and uncompressed first-party resources less than 10kb are only 8%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTpHzC_cMZYj2VLzQ4ODK3uvZkNBXtwdAZriZaBwjLjUM1SGwwmJs9rv8T6OtNdXox29PQ34CasUUwc/pubchart?oid=1043138204&format=interactive", sheets_gid="1942216454", sql_file="compression_none_by_bytes.sql"
   )
 }}

 The way preloading all our requests negates the impact of the resource hint, a similar problem occurs when we try to optimize and compress a resource that doesn't need compression and is already small.
-It is observed that 90% of uncompressed third party JS resources are less than 5 KB, though first-party requests trail a bit.
+It is observed that 90% of uncompressed third party JavaScript resources are less than 5 KB, though first-party requests trail a bit.

 ### Minification

 When working towards reducing the script parsing time, we tend to focus on all the opportunities to make our code smaller and more efficient.
 One such idea is to minify the files and bring down the bytes usage.

-The Lighthouse report also <a hreflang="en" href="https://web.dev/unminified-javascript/">highlights the unminified JS being used</a> and lists these unminified files and the opportunities to save.
+The Lighthouse report also <a hreflang="en" href="https://web.dev/unminified-javascript/">highlights the unminified JavaScript being used</a> and lists these unminified files and the opportunities to save.

 {{ figure_markup(
   image="unminified-js-audit-scores.png",
   caption="Percentage distribution of unminified JS audit scores.", description='Bar chart showing the percentage distribution of unminified JS audit scores.
-67% of mobile pages have an "unminified JS" score between 0.9 and 1.0', chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTpHzC_cMZYj2VLzQ4ODK3uvZkNBXtwdAZriZaBwjLjUM1SGwwmJs9rv8T6OtNdXox29PQ34CasUUwc/pubchart?oid=1572896641&format=interactive", sheets_gid="1539653841", sql_file="lighthouse_unminified_js.sql"
+67% of mobile pages have an "unminified JavaScript" score between 0.9 and 1.0', chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTpHzC_cMZYj2VLzQ4ODK3uvZkNBXtwdAZriZaBwjLjUM1SGwwmJs9rv8T6OtNdXox29PQ34CasUUwc/pubchart?oid=1572896641&format=interactive", sheets_gid="1539653841", sql_file="lighthouse_unminified_js.sql"
   )
 }}

 Here, 0.00 represents the worst score whereas 1.00 represents the best score.
-It is noted that 67.1% of mobile pages have an audit score between 0.9 and 1.0, meaning that there are still more than 30% of mobile pages with a unminified JS score of less than 0.9 with less or no minification.
+It is noted that 67.1% of mobile pages have an audit score between 0.9 and 1.0, meaning that there are still more than 30% of mobile pages with a unminified JavaScript score of less than 0.9 with less or no minification.
 This, as compared to the results from the last year(2020), shows a regression of 10% in mobile pages with "unminified JS" score between 0.9 and 1.0.

 To understand the reason for the less score this year, let's dive deeper to look at how many bytes per page are unminified.